syncfusion-content/maui-docs/MAUI/ListView/headerandfooter.md

 ## Sticky header and footer

-The `SfListView` allows sticking the header and footer items to view by enabling the `SfListView.IsStickyHeader` and `SfListView.IsStickyFooter` properties.
+The `SfListView` allows you to stick the header and footer items to view by enabling the [SfListView.IsStickyHeader](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_IsStickyHeader) and [SfListView.IsStickyFooter](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_IsStickyFooter) properties.
 If the `SfListView.IsStickyHeader` is `true`, the header item will stick to the top of the view.
 If the `SfListView.IsStickyFooter` is `true`, the footer item will stick to the bottom of the view.

 {% tabs %}
 {% highlight xaml %}
-<syncfusion:SfListView x:Name="listView" IsStickyHeader="True"
+<syncfusion:SfListView x:Name="listView" ItemsSource="{Binding BookInfo}" IsStickyHeader="True"
                      IsStickyFooter="True" />
 {% endhighlight %}
 {% highlight c# %}